ryancramerdesign/InputfieldSmallSelectMultiple/README.md

 ### Configuration notes

 If the users are more mobile-based, test the different icon options to see which works best.
-I've found that on mobile devices (in Android at least), the strong check mark icons are more clear, because the browser native widget already has radio-button looking items for each option.
-Whereas on desktop I think the radio button icon options look a little cleaner.
+I've found that on mobile devices (in Android at least), the strong check mark icons are the clearest, because the browser native widget already has radio-button looking items for each option.

 If users will be potentially selecting a lot of items, I recommend sticking to the "Quantity of selected items" label type, as it doesn't consume more horizontal space as more options are selected.